How To Raise Baby Chicks

 So we always put less food in there to keep waste down until they are too big to fit inside the feeders anymore.
 They don’t eat much the first few days, anyway.

 They very quickly outgrow the smaller one and then it is of no use.
 Don’t waste your money!
-They can use the larger one until they are almost full grown and get put in the hen house.
+They can use the larger one until they are almost full grown and get put outside in the hen house.

 We use a solution called Quik Chick that we order from Murray McMurray when we order our chicks.
 We add this to their water until they move to the hen house in a couple of months.